AliSoftware/Reusable/README.md

 As long as **Swift can use type-inference to understand that you'll want a cell of type `MyCustomCell`** (either using `as MyCystomCell` or explicitly typing the receiving variable `cell: MyCustomCell`), it will magically infer both the cell class to use and thus its `reuseIdentifier` needed to dequeue the cell, and which exact type to return to save you a type-cast.

 * No need for you to manipulate `reuseIdentifiers` Strings manually anymore!
-* No need to force-casting the returned `UITableViewCell` instance down to your `MyCustomCell` class either!
+* No need to force-cast the returned `UITableViewCell` instance down to your `MyCustomCell` class either!

 <details>
 <summary>📑 Example implementation of `cellForRowAtIndexPath` using `Reusable`</summary>